A BILBAO FAMILY HOLIDAY

 Abando is a really great area and not too far from all of the fun things to do with kids in Bilbao.
 If you’d prefer a hotel, check out the Bilbao map below…

 Fun Things To Do In Bilbao For Kids

 1. Visit Casco Viejo – Bilbao Old Town

 Casco Viejo, or Old Town, is the liveliest barrio of Bilbao – the streets are narrow and tall but they’re not cramped on style – it’s romantic and fizzing with energy.
-This was the area my sister spent her 24 hours in and I can almost see why she wasn’t bowled over – it’s a little run down when compared to other Spanish old towns like Salamanca and Palma, but even so – it’s not a reflection of a lack of investment, Bilbaoans are artists and a bit of Gothic rustic charm is no more appreciated than with the bohemian set.
+It’s a little run down when compared to other Spanish old towns like Salamanca and Palma, but even so – it’s not a reflection of a lack of investment.
+Bilbaoans are artists and a bit of Gothic rustic charm is no more appreciated than with the bohemian set.
 You could easily spend the morning wandering with a plaguing sense of deja vu as you get lost in the maze of a medieval labyrinth.
 Casco Viejo’s old name meant ‘seven streets’ and this grid used to be inside the old city walls.

 - Irrintzi was on a few travel bloggers top 5 lists that I read before our trip and they were right – cheap and cheerful with plenty of choice in their €1 selection, excellent local wine and a laid back atmosphere perfect for kids.

 - El Txoko – more of a dining experience; just a plain door on the outside but a beautiful restaurant indoors. €10.50 for the 3 course lunch menu which will definitely not disappoint.

 - Mercado de la Ribera – just do it!